Wilderness (manga)

 Wilderness (ワイルダネス, Wairudanesu) is a Japanese manga series written and illustrated by Akihiro Ito.
-It has been serialized in Shogakukan's seinen manga magazine Monthly Sunday Gene-X since August 2000.
-The manga went on hiatus in June 2009, and following a nearly 12-year hiatus, it resumed publication in May 2021.
+It started in Shogakukan's seinen manga magazine Monthly Sunday Gene-X in August 2000; it went on hiatus in June 2009, resuming after a nearly 12-year hiatus in May 2021, and finished in August 2025.
+Its chapters were collected in nine tankōbon volumes.

 Publication

 Written and illustrated by Akihiro Ito, Wilderness started in Shogakukan's seinen manga magazine Monthly Sunday Gene-X on August 19, 2000.
 (Note: It began in the second issue of the magazine (cover date September 2000), released on August 19, 2000.)
 Following the 68th chapter, published on June 19, 2009, Ito put the manga on hiatus due to a sickness that rendered him unable to use his dominant right hand for drawing.
-After a nearly twelve-year hiatus, the manga resumed in the magazine on May 19, 2021.
-Shogakukan has collected its chapters into individual tankōbon volumes.
-The first volume was released on September 19, 2001.
-As of December 19, 2022, eight volumes have been released.
+After a nearly 12-year hiatus, the manga resumed in the magazine on May 19, 2021.
+The series finished on July 18, 2025.
+Shogakukan collected its chapters in nine tankōbon volumes, released from September 19, 2001, to October 17, 2025.